metapolator/metapolator/next/docs/concepts.md

-* **skeleton data** (especially the coordinates of the skeleton points and if possible tension and direction values. *¿however these may be specific for the left and right point of each skeleton and thus go rather into the local.css?
+* **skeleton data** (especially the coordinates of the skeleton points and if possible tension and direction values. *¿however these may be specific for the left and right point of each skeleton and thus go rather into the local.cps?
 Maybe we could get the `auto` tension from here.)* This data will be available using `parameter-name:auto;` and thus overshadow the parameter default value.
-* **global.css** empty when starting a new project.
+* **global.cps** empty when starting a new project.
-* **local.css** Each incarnation has one of these, this is filled the first time by the Importer.
-The selectors from the importer are as short/unspecific as possible, so it should be possible to override values from global.css.*(Does this make sense?
-Or should we have a 3. local-1.css 4. global.css 5. local-2.css structure, where local-1.css would hold the values of the importer?)*
+* **local.cps** Each master has one of these, this is filled the first time by the Importer.
+The selectors from the importer are as short/unspecific as possible, so it should be possible to override values from global.cps.*(Does this make sense?
+Or should we have a 3. local-1.cps 4. global.cps 5. local-2.cps structure, where local-1.cps would hold the values of the importer?)*

 #### Possible Selectors